Simulating Transient X-ray Photoelectron Spectra of Fe(CO)5 and Its Photodissociation Products With Multireference Algebraic Diagrammatic Construction Theory: Conclusions

 \section{Conclusions}

-In this work, we performed a computational study of transient X-ray photoelectron spectra (XPS) of \ce{Fe(CO)5}, \ce{Fe(CO)4}, and \ce{Fe(CO)3} at the Fe 3p and CO $3\sigma$ edges using multireference algebraic diagrammatic construction theory (MR-ADC).
+In this work, we performed a computational study of transient X-ray photoelectron spectra (XPS) of \ce{Fe(CO)5}, \ce{Fe(CO)4}, and \ce{Fe(CO)3} for Fe 3p {core-level} and CO $3\sigma$ {inner-valence ionization} using multireference algebraic diagrammatic construction theory (MR-ADC).
 Although our calculations did not incorporate nuclear dynamics effects, the difference XPS spectra simulated using strict and extended second-order MR-ADC methods (MR-ADC(2) and MR-ADC(2)-X) were found to be in a good agreement with experimental results from time-resolved XPS measurements by Leitner et al.\cite{Leitner:2018p44307} where singlet \ce{Fe(CO)4} and \ce{Fe(CO)3} appear as the photodissociation products of \ce{Fe(CO)5} following its excitation with 266 nm light.

 Our calculations reveal that the changes in the core-hole screening of Fe 3p$^{-1}$ states due to the loss of CO ligands are not solely responsible for the large ($>$ 2 eV) redshift in the position of Fe 3p feature in the transient XPS spectra.
 The observed spectral changes are likely due to a combination of factors that determine the relative energies of the Fe 3p$^{-1}$ states, including strong spin--orbit coupling and significant ligand-field splitting in the core-ionized photodissociated products.
 We estimate that the changes in core-hole screening effects amount to only $\sim$ 1 eV redshift in the difference spectra, which is significantly smaller than the splitting of Fe 3p$^{-1}$ states due to spin--orbit coupling and ligand-field interactions.
 This analysis suggests that the chemical shifts observed in the transient M-edge XPS spectra of transition metal complexes may originate from several electronic structure effects as opposed to changes in the core-hole screening alone.
 In particular, the role of spin--orbit coupling and ligand-field environment must be considered and accurately quantified.
 Our results also indicate that, while all three iron carbonyl complexes studied in this work exhibit single-reference electronic structure, high-order theoretical methods must be used to properly account for significant dynamic correlation when simulating their XPS spectra.